ioccc-src/winner/2018/README.md

 There are also nods to entries of the years [2000/bellard](../2000/bellard/index.html), [2015/yang](../2015/yang/index.html), ...

-...We'll stop spouting spoilers now.
+...We'll stop spouting too many details now.
 Have fun exploring all the entries!

 ### Historical note: